Breakfast by country: Puerto Rico

-Puerto Rico, being a commonwealth of the United States, has adopted many American staples such as pancakes, waffles, bacon,English muffins, yogurt with fruit and nuts, French toast, eggs and steak.
-Pancakes and waffle can be made with plantain flour or breadfruit flour popular in the south.
+Puerto Rico, being a commonwealth of the United States, has adopted many American staples such as pancakes, waffles, bacon, English muffins, yogurt with fruit and nuts, French toast, eggs and steak.
+Pancakes and waffles can be made with plantain flour or breadfruit flour popular in the south.
 A Jibarita is a typical breakfast item much like buttermilk-banana pancakes but with sweet plantains and coconut milk.
 Crêpes are quite popular as a breakfast food filled with fresh fruit, jam, meats, or cheese.

 Cremas come in many versions.
 One version is flavored with vanilla, clove, cinnamon sticks, brown sugar, star anise, orange peels, ginger, coconut milk, and butter.

 Pan de Agua is a bread served aside coffee, jam, and butter.

 Revoltillo is a Puerto Rican style scrambled eggs mixed with local cheese, milk, sofrito, squash, ham, shrimp, and other ingredients.
 Backed or roasted sweet potato or sweet plantains are cooked with its skin on.
-When done it is split down the middle and top with butter, sugar, cheese, and cinnamon and served with chorizo or longanisa and eggs.
+When done, it is split down the middle and top with butter, sugar, cheese, and cinnamon and served with chorizo or longanisa and eggs.

 Sorullos are sweet corn fitters made with cornmeal, flour, milk, sugar, corn kernels, stuffed with cheese, rolled in to small logs and fried.
 They are sometimes compared to mozzarella sticks.
 Sorullos are served different depending on the time.
 For breakfast they dunked in coffee or hot chocolate.

 Orange and papaya juice are standard for breakfast with some other restaurants and eatery having other options like mango, guava, apple, and other fruits.
 Punche de Malta is malta beverage shook with ice, eggs, evaporated milk, condensed milk, and cinnamon.
 Cow milk, goat milk and plant milks are also part of the breakfast.
 Hot chocolate and chocolate milk is enjoyed by kids and adults with breakfast.